reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] The bug that some devices cannot close the window to enter the background.

 ## v1.5.0 <small><small>*2023-09-21*</small></small>
-- 🚀 [New] Add HTTP request and response diff tool.
+- 🚀 [NEW] Add HTTP request and response diff tool.
-- 🚀 [New] Add `JWT` decoder in the toolbox.
+- 🚀 [NEW] Add `JWT` decoder in the toolbox.
-- 🚀 [New] API JSON data editing supports one-click compression.
+- 🚀 [NEW] API JSON data editing supports one-click compression.
 - 💪 [Opt] Supports `Control + W` shortcut key to close sub windows.
 - 💪 [Opt] Use name instead of timestamp when exporting traffic history.
 - 💪 [Opt] Raw packet syntax supports JSON and XML highlighting.